ThatGeoGuy/ENGO500/_posts/2014-04-05-prototype-development-hardware.markdown

 One of the sensors that we are using is called a Photo Interrupter.
 A Photo Interrupter detects when something is blocking a light source directed at it.
 We decided to use this sensor in order to check for the shelf facing.
 So the way it works is if there is an object between the sensor, it detects it and sends data.
 If there is no object detected, it would mean that the shelf is empty and it needs to be restocked.
 Initially, we were debating between using either a Photo interrupter or a Magnetometer, but we decided that a Photo Interrupter served better for the purpose of our project.

-As mentioned [in]({{ site.baseurl }}/2014/04/04/working-with-photo-interrupter/), this sensor has 5 pins and the following diagram can be used to connect this sensor to the breadboard.
+As mentioned [in this article]({{ site.baseurl }}/2014/04/04/working-with-photo-interrupter/), this sensor has 5 pins and the following diagram can be used to connect this sensor to the breadboard.
 ![photoint]({{ site.baseurl }}/images/sensors/photoint.png)
 For this sensor, there are three pins on one side and two pins on the other side.
 For the side that has 2 pins, the shorter pin in the anode and the longer pin is the cathode.
 The side that has 3 pins, the small one corresponds to Vo, the long one corresponds to Vcc, and the medium one corresponds to the ground.